Homemade English Muffin Bread Recipe – No Knead Bread

 How do you make no knead bread rise higher?

-If you are using cold ingredients, didn’t add the sugar to help activate the yeast, or if your home is cold, your bread might have trouble rising.
+If you are using cold ingredients, if you don’t add the sugar to help activate the yeast, or if your home is cold, your bread might have trouble rising.

 Is an English Muffin healthier than bread?